Expat tax services for Americans | Filing U.S. taxes from abroad

 The process of filing taxes usually sucks.
 Sorry to be so blunt, but come on, it’s so complicated and time-consuming.
-On top of that, taxes for expats, especially for American citizens, are double the work!
-Filing U.S. taxes from abroad is hard.
+On top of that, filing U.S. taxes from abroad is double the work!
+Finding an expat tax service is a must for anyone that isn’t straight-forward.
+And who is these days?

 Yep.
 Here we go…talking about what we don’t want to think about.
 I wouldn’t make a good expat life blogger if I didn’t talk about the crappy parts of living abroad too.
 I can talk about how much I love living in Amsterdam but I will also tell you about the anxieties that I’ve experienced.

-I was given access to the Taxes For Expats service in exchange for this review.
+In 2017, I was given access to the Taxes For Expats service in exchange for a review, then we’ve continued to use (and pay for the service) since then and this has been updated after filing in 2020.
 All opinions are my own and not influenced by the company.
 I am not a tax professional.
 Everything I write is of my personal experience and research as of this writing.
 Do your own research!

 This post contains affiliate links, which gives me a small commission at no extra cost for you.